yuki04160/NLP-TBBT-Episode-Plot-Descriptions/README.md

    - Word Association
      - I used the names of the male characters to view their relationship with female characters using findAssocs function.
    - N-gram Analysis (Bi-gram/ 2-gram)
-     - Bar cahrt of top 15 frequent Bi-grams
+     - Bar cahrt of top 15 frequent bi-grams
      - Bi-grams association
    - Clustering
      - I conducted hierarchical clustering.